Task Force 4

 Find the video, the Executive Summary covering all the highlights of the study, and the extensive slidedeck with all the data below!

-Task Force 4.1 has been investigating the biomethane business case optimisation through the valorisation of one of its co-products, biogenic CO₂.
-The results of the study were during a webinar.
+Task Force 4.1 investigated the biomethane business case optimisation through the valorisation of one of its co-products, biogenic CO₂.
+The results of the study were disclosed during an online webinar.

 Watch the video below on biomethane as a solution for a growing biogenic CO₂ demand!
 The study can be downloaded below.